badolsmito/badolsmito/README.md

 - ⚡ Fun fact: **Jesus loves you :)**

+- Future projects:
-- Future projects: A personal website made using C++ on the backend.
+    - Self-hosting services, such as a git server and website (with C++ on the backend)
+    - Learn C++ extensively
+    - Learn Go
+    - Learn Bash

 <!---